Dreamfarer/UZH/README.md

-## UZH Computer Science :computer:
+## 💾 UZH Computer Science

 ### About this project

-This repository is a collaboration between various computer science students :mortar_board: currently completing the assessment year at the [University of Zurich](https://www.oec.uzh.ch/en/studies/bachelor/it.html).
+This repository is a collaboration between various computer science students currently completing the assessment year at the [University of Zurich](https://www.oec.uzh.ch/en/studies/bachelor/it.html).
 Its main goal is to provide documented, functioning and divers sample solutions for fellow students seeking help in computer science.

 > To date, this project only includes tasks from the lecture _Informatics I_ which are being distributed over the ACCESS platform.
 In the future, it is planned to incorporate a handful of assignments, guides and information for other lectures.

 > :warning: **Disclaimer** :warning:<br>This repository is meant as a guideline and helping hand if you get stuck on a task.
-It is not the idea that you just copy + paste the answers, but use the solution as insipration on what's missing in your own code.
-This also counts for the provided tests.
-It can be boring to form them yourself, but it helps you understand the task better and obviously you don't have tests provided when working on real coding problems.
+It is not the idea that you just copy and paste the answers blindly.
+Use the solution as inspiration on what's missing in your own code.
+This also counts for the provided tests: It can be boring to form them yourself, but it helps you understand the task better, and obviously, you don't have tests provided when working on real coding problems.

-## Contributing
+## 📝 Contributing
 There is nothing worse than being forced into a certain coding style.
 Having only one solution provided promotes exactly that.
 Read through the following guide and share your solution today to contribute to a diverse range of styles and approaches.
 This is the only way we can make sure other students find a satisfactory answer to their questions.

 > To make contributing as much painless and fun as possible, we have created the following manual supporting contributions via **Git-SCM** (command-line), **Visual Studio Code** and **PyCharm**.
 Chose what suits you best!
 You'll encounter a drop-down menu whenever some action is specific to one particular method.
 However, the main parts, like creating a new branch or submitting a pull request (PR) do not differ whatsoever.